Malang East Java, Indonesia Travel Guide

 Observe local customs and adjust your behavior to show deference.

-Carry reusable water bottles and shopping bags.
+Carry refillable bottles and reusable bags.

 Dispose of your waste responsibly in designated bins.